tensorfactory/MataVision/README.md

 <br/><br/>

-# iOS App
+## iOS App

 <img title="MataVision app's icon." src="images/app_icon.png" alt="" width="130">

 This iOS app plays a central role in the MataVision system.
-It is responsible for managing ESP devices and developing and deployment of applications.
+It is responsible for managing ESP32 devices, collecting and categorizing images for vision training, composes programs that control how values from inputs can be combined logically and arithmetically to trigger outputs.

 - ESP Devices Management.
    - [Devices Discovery](#devices-discovery).